rabsiyanin/Web-Applicant/README.md

 ## Installation

+This installation was successfully completed by myself on an independent Ubuntu 18.04 with no problems occurred.
+Still, if there are any issues, feel free to label them.
+Thanks in advance.

 In order to complete the installation it is necessary to have installed Node.js and node-gyp.
 The actions below are shown as commands completed in a command prompt.

-All actions have been successfully completed by myself on an independent Ubuntu 18.04.

 1. Clone the repository: `git clone https://github.com/rabsiyanin/Web-Applicant.git`.